youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 Modelling of cropping or crop-pasture rotations to date has primarily been based on a predetermined, restricted set of rotations as “activities” of a LP matrix :cite:p:`RN78`.
 For example, MIDAS applies this same framework.
-This approach, however, limits the potential rotations that can be selected by the model and does not support the flexible nature of real-life rotation selection.
+However, this approach limits the potential rotations that can be selected by the model and does not support the flexible nature of real-life rotation selection.
 For example, if the start to a growing season is late, farmers may opt to reduce the area of crop in their rotations.
 It also results in the necessity to build entirely new modules for each agro-climatic region due to differences in crop and rotation choices that are available and applicable to each region.

-In AFO we adopt an alternative method proposed by Wimalasuriya and Eigenraam :cite:p:`RN78`, where the model solves for the optimal rotation from all possibilities.
+In AFO, we adopt an alternative method proposed by Wimalasuriya and Eigenraam :cite:p:`RN78`, where the model solves for the optimal rotation from all possibilities.
 Each land use [#lmu]_ in the optimal solution is determined based on the paddock history and the productivity of the land use that follows the given history.
-This is an unrestricted approach that supports a large range of possible rotations and allows greater flexibility for adding new land uses.
-Additionally, the approach aligns more closely with reality, facilitating a more detailed and accurate representation of effects of weather-year type on rotation choice.
+This is an unrestricted approach that supports a large range of possible rotations, and allows greater flexibility for adding new land uses.
+Additionally, the approach aligns closer to reality, facilitating a more detailed and accurate representation of the effects of weather-year type on rotation choice.

 We define a rotation phase as a land use (‘current land use’) with a specific sequence of prior land uses (‘history required’).
-Each rotation phase has a level of production (grain and stubble production from crops and a pattern and magnitude of pasture production), a level of costs and provides a history (‘history provided’).
+Each rotation phase has a level of production (grain and stubble production from crops and a pattern and magnitude of pasture production), a level of costs, and provides a history (‘history provided’).
 The history provided is the sequence of previous land uses.
 As a simple example, consider the rotation phase Canola: Barley: Wheat.
 Canola, the current land use.
 Barley – Wheat is the history required and Canola – Wheat is the history provided.
 To utilise this